 My name is Megan Clark, I am 18 years old, and I am a freshman at the University of South Carolina.
-I grew up in a family full of hunters and shared the common goal of spreading the knowledge of hunting among the youth.
+I grew up in a family full of hunters and shared the common goal of introducing youth to hunting.

 The picture above is my first buck which I shot on October, 19, 2018, in Jasper County, S.C. when I was home on fall break.
 I had been patiently waiting on the beautiful 9 point because my father had seen him on the deer cam days earlier.
 As you can see some of his tines have been broken off due to the rut.